lanebny/mysql_client_at/README.md

  <img src="https://github.com/lanebny/mysql_client_at/blob/master/image/sql_prompt.png" width="500"  hspace="100"  />

 Enter `d employees` to select the test database, then enter `x` to see a list of all the SQL statements that have been installed with framework.
-A good query to start with is `sample\_employees`, which returns the first N rows in the `employees` table.
+The SQL dictionary `employees.json` contain statements aimed at the `employees` test database.
+A good query to start with is `sample\_employees`, which returns a random sample of rows in the `employees` table.

-The audit queries take a table-name as a parameter.
-After you run the gtest in the next section the database will contain a table of audit records called `audit_test`.
+The SQL dictionary `audit.json` contains statements that create, populate and query audit tabkes.
+After you run the gtest in the next section,9 the database will contain a table of audit records called `audit_test`.
 You can run the audit queries against this table.

 ###Exercising the framework###